Reviews You Can Rely On

 Uphill Performance

-Fully rigid bikes are inherently good at going uphill, rigid bikes with lightweight carbon frames are even better.
-The Beargrease is the lightest model in this test at 29 lbs 11 oz, that's with 80mm rims and 27.5" x 3.8" tires with tubes, thanks to its full carbon frame.
-That same lightweight frame is super stiff and responsive to pedaling input and there is no energy lost when climbing, except for a little through the soft and wide tires.
-When you put effort into pedaling this bike uphill it responds and feels fast and efficient.
-The 73-degree seat tube is steep enough, and combined with the moderate length reach puts the rider in a comfortable seated climbing position.
-Thanks to the short-ish wheelbase, it is very maneuverable and weight is distributed relatively evenly which helps to keep the front end from wandering when the going gets steep.
+Fully rigid bikes are inherently good at going uphill; rigid bikes with lightweight carbon frames are even better.
+The Beargrease is the lightest model in this test at 29 lbs 11 oz, with 80mm rims and 27.5" x 3.8" tires with tubes, thanks to its full carbon frame.
+That same lightweight frame is super stiff and responsive to pedaling input, and there is no energy lost when climbing, except for a little through the soft and wide tires.
+When you put effort into pedaling this bike uphill, it responds and feels fast and efficient.
+The 73-degree seat tube is steep enough and, combined with the moderate length reach, puts the rider in a comfortable seated climbing position.
+Thanks to the short-ish wheelbase, it is very maneuverable, and weight is distributed relatively evenly, which helps to keep the front end from wandering when the going gets steep.

-There was little not to like about the Beargrease on the climbs, this bike is efficient and comfortable.
-If we had to find fault with its uphill performance it would have to be in its drivetrain setup.
-The 11-speed Shimano Deore drivetrain works well, but we feel that it could use a little lower range.
-The 28-tooth chainring and 11-42 tooth cassette provided a huge range, but considering the soft and potentially challenging conditions you are likely to encounter on this bike we'd love to have at least one easier gear.
+There was little not to like about the Beargrease on the climbs; this bike is efficient and comfortable.
+If we had to find fault with its uphill performance, it would have to be in its drivetrain setup.
+The 11-speed Shimano Deore drivetrain works well, but we feel it could use a slightly lower range.
+The 28-tooth chainring and 11-42 tooth cassette provided a huge range, but considering the soft and potentially challenging conditions you are likely to encounter on this bike, we'd love to have at least one easier gear.

 salsa beargrease carbon deore - its easy to power the beargrease up climbs with a light and stiff...